olenalo/Module03/README.md

 ## Intro

-App reproducing basic spreadsheet functionality.
+This is an app reproducing basic spreadsheet functionality.

 Initial MySQL scripts for creating database and tables can be found in the `resources/` dir.